 Are you a parent or caregiver navigating the child welfare system?
 Look no further than KVC’s Parent Mentorship program!
 Our team of mentors who have lived many of the same experiences as you are here to provide the guidance and support you need on your journey.
 Our dedicated mentors will offer personalized connection, conversation and support tailored to your unique situation.

 From emotional support to advocacy, we’ve got you covered every step of the way.
-We want to empower you in your efforts to reunite with your children after foster care.
+We want to empower you in your efforts to reunite with your children.
 Let us walk alongside you, providing the tools and encouragement you need to create a stable and nurturing environment for your family.
 Sign up for a mentor today!

 Experience the Benefits of Personalized Mentorship

 Personalized guidance and support tailored to your specific situation.

 Empathy and understanding from mentors who have walked a similar journey.

 Assistance in accessing vital resources and navigating the child welfare system.